 "How are we being used as pawns between global powers once again?"

-In recent news outlets, our islands are being discussed for their strategic importance once again, and this time for their importance in the global power play between China and the U.S., particularly as both countries look to bolster their maritime power in the region.
-The vast expanse of our ocean environments that surround the Marianas is critical to the tension between both countries.
-Currently, discussions of the "island chains" concept have become popular.
-The concept (which has been around since the 40's in American military discourse) is now being used to describe the geopolitical importance of various island chains to China's military strategy in the Pacific.
+Our islands are still being talked about because of our strategic location on the globe.
+This time, it is because of their importance in the global power play between China and the U.S., particularly as both countries look to bolster their maritime power in the region.
+The vast expanse of the skies and oceans that surround the Marianas have become touch points for the tension between both countries.
+Currently, discussions of the "island chains" concept are being re-visited.
+The concept (which has been around since the 40's in American military discourse) is now being used to describe the geopolitical importance of various island chains in the Pacific to China's broader military strategy in the Pacific.

-"Discussions of the "islands chains" concept have become popular"
+"Discussions of the "islands chains" concept are being re-visited"

-The contemporary usage of the "island chains" concept gives us a better sense of how the islands are being viewed from a broader and more global perspective.
-These perspectives are useful in helping us again a more comprehensive view of how we fit into global political strategies and better positions us as citizens to make informed decisions about our political futures.
+The contemporary usage of the "island chains" concept gives us a better sense of how our islands are being viewed from a broader and more global perspective.
+By definition, the "island chains" concept refers to the way that archipelagos are viewed as creating barriers or walls between certain nations that must then be protected from attack or used are launching points for offensive purposes.
 Without acknowledging these broader political and economic strategies, we cannot fully grasp the importance of the changes that are occurring on our islands.
 In other words, an attentiveness to our everyday experiences with militarism and foreign investments on our home islands must be coupled with this global perspective in order to make sense of the changes we are experiencing.

-"We must connect our everyday experiences with militarism and foreign investment to global shifts in order to make sense of the changes on our islands."
+"We must connect our everyday experiences with militarism and foreign investment to shifts in global politics in order to make sense of the changes we are experiencing on our islands."